10 Surprising Hidden Sources of Sugar

 In a nutshell, sugar is the root cause of most disease as we know it today!
 High blood pressure is caused by sugar.
 High cholesterol caused by sugar.
 Chronic pain can be caused by sugar.
 Sugar isn't 100% the cause of disease, but I've heard several functional medicine doctors give the statistic that 95% of disease shouldn't exist; yet it exists because of what we're doing to ourselves!

 Eliminating the following foods from your diet or making better choices will significantly decrease your daily sugar intake!!

-Oh and FYI - the RDA (recommended daily amount) of sugar for an adult is 25g and for kids is 13g (less for younger kids).
+Oh and FYI - the RDA (recommended daily amount) of sugar for adult man is 36g, an adult woman is 25g and for kids is 11g (less for younger kids).

 In my recent trips to the grocery store, I've been checking out the nutrition labels on yogurt.
 In one of the most popular brands, the regular yogurt has 18g of sugar (plus modified corn starch); the 'light' yogurt has 10g of sugar!!
 A yogurt made specifically for kids has 8g of sugar, carageenan and 'natural flavor' (yuck!).
 Even 'healthy' fruit yogurt from grass fed cows has 15g of sugar.
 Your best bet with yogurt is to get PLAIN yogurt from grass fed cows, and add a handful of organic berries and grain free granola to it!

 2. Juice -